FRC4048/robot-docs/docs/command-logging.md

   }
 ```

 First we get the Parent's path (using `toString()`) and the remove the "/inst" suffix.
 The results in a path that contains the parent log path minus that actual instance addition of the parent.
-From this we then adding on the name of this command along with "/inst" (which is why we had to remove it earlier because the parent did the same thing).
+From this we then append the name of this command along with "/inst" (which is why we had to remove it earlier because the parent did the same thing).
 Because this block of code is in all the commands we use, we get a massive tree of path names that can be logged.

 This is great and all but who actually logs the commands?